marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/operand-constraints.rst

   For each non-register constraint :samp:`{m}` except ``g``, there is one of these functions; it returns ``true`` if :samp:`{exp}` satisfies the constraint.
-These functions are only visible if rtl.h was included before tm_p.h.
+These functions are only visible if :samp:`rtl.h` was included before :samp:`tm_p.h`.

 .. function:: bool constraint_satisfied_p (rtx exp, enum constraint_num c)